MTOR: Scleroderma

 Scleroderma, also known as systemic sclerosis, is a chronic systemic autoimmune disease characterised by hardening (sclero) of the skin (derma) that affects internal organs in its more severe forms. mTOR plays a role in fibrotic diseases and autoimmunity, and blockade of the mTORC pathway is under investigation as a treatment for scleroderma.

+Smith-Kingsmore syndrome

+A rare gain-of-function mutation causes Smith-Kingsmore syndrome.

 mTOR inhibitors as therapies

 Transplantation

 mTOR inhibitors, e.g. rapamycin, are already used to prevent transplant rejection.

 Glycogen storage disease

 Some articles reported that rapamycin can inhibit mTORC1 so that the phosphorylation of GS (glycogen synthase) can be increased in skeletal muscle.
 This discovery represents a potential novel therapeutic approach for glycogen storage disease that involve glycogen accumulation in muscle.

 Anti-cancer

 There are two primary mTOR inhibitors used in the treatment of human cancers, temsirolimus and everolimus. mTOR inhibitors have found use in the treatment of a variety of malignancies, including renal cell carcinoma (temsirolimus) and pancreatic cancer, breast cancer, and renal cell carcinoma (everolimus).
 The complete mechanism of these agents is not clear, but they are thought to function by impairing tumour angiogenesis and causing impairment of the G1/S transition.